 John buys a home from Arthur, and Arthur gives him a quitclaim deed.
 After two months of ownership, John opens his mail and finds a notice of eviction from Bob.
 Bob claims that, eight years ago, Michael (the owner before Arthur) actually sold him the home.
 When John checks, Bob does have a deed to the home recorded with the county.
 In this situation, had Arthur transferred to John with, for instance, a warranty deed, John could now sue Arthur for damages or (in some states) demand that Arthur work to get him actual, good title to the property.
 But since John has only a quitclaim deed, the only way he can sue Arthur is if Arthur actually knew of the previous transfer to Bob and committed fraud.

 When two people own property in joint tenancy, they each have an equal right to the whole property.
 They can do anything with it, but cannot use the property in such a way that another joint tenant who wants to use the property cannot.
-Joint tenancy is an "undivided" interest; no tenant owns a fraction of the property all for himself.
-Parties wanting to actually divide the property among themselves must go through a judicial process called partition.
+Joint tenancy is an "undivided" interest; this means the two owners don't own specific parts of the property, but share it as a whole.
+If the owners want to actually divide the property among themselves, they must go through a judicial process called partition.

 Right of Survivorship

 Joint tenancy comes with a "right of survivorship."
-Due to the undivided nature of the property, when one of the joint tenants dies, his ownership interest dies with him.
+This means that, when one of the joint tenants dies, his ownership interest automatically gets divided between the surviving owners.
 He may not leave his interest to descendants or other parties.
 For instance, if A, B and C own property as joint tenants, and C dies, A and B now own the whole property as joint tenants.

 Deeds and Ownership